 - We’re sure you’ll find what you’re looking for.

-See our article on Lanzarote’s most beautiful beaches (coming soon).
+See our article on Lanzarote’s most beautiful beaches.

 Admire the dolphins

-We always love to take a boat trip, which gives us a different perspective on the scenery.
+We always love taking a boat tour, which gives you a different perspective on the scenery.

 You have many options in Lanzarote, but one of the most popular is dolphin watching.

-We were very lucky, as we were surrounded by lots of dolphins for a long time.
+We were very lucky, as we were surrounded for a long time by lots of dolphins.

 See the tour we had chosen, and its availability.